Mass shootings don't boost gun sales anymore. Here's why

 In fact, last year was the worst year for gun sales, according to data going back to 1999.
 FBI background checks, which correspond roughly to purchases at licensed firearm dealers, fell 8% in 2017, the biggest full-year drop on record.

-Just this week, iconic gunmaker Remington announced it will file for bankruptcy.
+Just last week, iconic gunmaker Remington announced it will file for bankruptcy.

 Related: How gun background checks work